This is, talk about, you know, when hell freezes over.

 If I don't, I get a tuition tax credit for the tuition I pay privately or the homeschooling costs.

-That would do more to change the system overnight, and more to change the dynamics of state politics than you could possibly imagine.
+That would do more to change the system overnight and more to change the dynamics of state politics than you could possibly imagine.

-Where if you work for a business, they could in fact pay your child's tuition at a private school, and then they could get the tax credit.
+You could even get businesses into the mix, have a universal tuition tax credit, where if you work for a business, they could, in fact, pay your child's tuition at a private school and then they could get the tax credit.

-But that is the only solution over time because this bureaucracy, as you identify $136 billion worth a year, larger than the defense budget, literally, it becomes nothing more than a liberal think tank for the Democrat Party.
+There are a number of ways to do this, but that is the only solution over time because this bureaucracy, as you identify, $536 billion worth a year, larger than the defense budget, literally, it becomes nothing more than a liberal think tank for the Democrat Party.

 I'm Jason Lewis on the Rush Limbaugh program.